Sun's out! 7 Days of Discount! Now On! Offer Expires July 19th

 Upon collection there needs to be a person present to sign for the Waste Transfer Note.

 Where possible, we advise you to have your skip placed on private property, such as on a driveway.
 If this isn’t possible and you require the skip to be kept on the road/public highway, you will need a Road Permit.
 If you feel a Road Permit is needed, please include this in your quotation and the waste carrier will arrange this on your behalf through the local council.
-A charge of £70.00 Excluding VAT (£84 Including VAT) will be included within your quotation to cover the Road Permit for 1 month.
+A charge of £70.00 Excluding VAT (£84 Including VAT) will be included within your quotation to cover the Road Permit.
+Please be aware time frames for length of permits vary between 1 day and 1 month.

 We will aim to get your skip as per your requested date, however please keep in mind that the terms around Road Permits differ from council to council, these changes might impact on your “Preferred Delivery Date”.
 We will notify you if there is a change to the delivery date via SMS and/or email.